hmohabir/PyBer_Analysis/README.md

 ![PyBer Fare Summary](https://github.com/hmohabir/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png)

 Note the higher fares generated in Urban environments vs rural ones.
-Also, the graph shows the fare rise/fall on a weekly basisfor the period.
+Also, the graph shows the fare rise/fall on a weekly basis for the period.

+## Summary

+Based on the results, a couple of reccommendations can be made:

+1) The fare per ride is higher in rural cities.
+This might be due to the longer rides.
+Decrease the fare in rural cities, and increase it in urban cities to rebalance the fares.

+2) Increase the number of drivers in rural cities.
+With more drivers, the rides would also increase.

+3) Offer cheaper rides during the weeks where there are dips in the graph.
+This would encourage riders to take advantage of the lower fares and utalize the ride sharing even more.